 To prove a 2nd degree DWI, the prosecution must first establish that the defendant was driving, operating, or in actual physical control of a motor vehicle.
 Actual physical control is a lower standard that involves a person that is capable of driving a vehicle at any moment, even if they are not operating one at the time of their arrest.
 Many drivers found to be in actual physical control of a vehicle are within the vehicle and in possession of the keys.

-- The driver was under the influence of a controlled substance
+- had been under the influence of a controlled substance

-- The driver was under the influence of some type of intoxicating substance they should have known could cause impairment
+- was under the influence of some type of intoxicating substance they should have known could cause impairment

-- The driver was under the influence of a combination of alcohol, drugs, or some other impairing substance
+- had been was under the influence of a combination of alcohol, drugs, or some other impairing substance

-- The driver’s blood alcohol concentration (BAC) was .08 or higher
+- had a blood alcohol concentration (BAC) was .08 or higher

-- The driver held a commercial license and had a BAC of .04 or higher, or
+- held a commercial license and had a BAC of .04 or higher, or

-- The driver tests positive for any schedule I or II controlled substance or metabolite
+- tests positive for any schedule I or II controlled substance or metabolite

 Out of the seven options, prosecutors most often rely on evidence of a BAC at or above .08.
 However, each of these elements is available to the state based on the facts surrounding your arrest.